Emulation is using a computer program to simulate the function of another computer. Such a program is called an emulator.

 Not surprisingly, emulation does take more processing power than the original, varying wildly depending on how similar the original platform and the one running the emulator are.
 For example, 80x86 emulators like DOSBox run at nearly native speed on typical 80x86 PCs, while emulators for exotic architectures like PCSX2 and RPCS3 will drag all but the mightiest multicore 80x86 rig to its knees.

 The most popular computers to emulate are Arcade Games and games consoles, although emulators for other systems do exist.
 Most emulators are written by fans/enthusiasts, as a technical challenge, as a way of storing computing history (MAME and MESS have this as their primary goal), or as a way to run games on something other than what they were written for in the first place.
-A few emulators are written by the official manufacturers, such as Nintendo's acNES for GBA (used for the eReader, GBA extras in Animal Crossing, and Classic NES Series) and the emulators used for Virtual Console titles.
+A few emulators are written by the official manufacturers, such as Nintendo's acNES for GBA (used for the eReader, Game Boy Advance extras in Animal Crossing, and Classic NES Series) and the emulators used for Virtual Console titles.

 In order to play games, emulators require the game software as well.
 These usually come in the form of ROMs (for cartridge-based games) and various disc image formats (for disc-based games).
 Publicly distributing ROM dumps (pirating copyrighted games) without permission is generally considered illegal, with possible, nebulous, and debatable exceptions for fair use in some cases.
 The veracity (and legal validity) of these beliefs have yet to be formally ruled on in either direction; and thus, talk about emulation (especially talk about ROMs themselves) is generally a very dangerous subject on Internet fora, such as the GameFAQs fora and others, which may auto-delete posts that direct other users towards emulation sites, possibly even if they don't link to games themselves, partly due to legal reasons.
 Morality issues are even grayer, so it's probably best not talk about it, lest you start up rampant Flame Wars, or worse yet, philosophy students bandying about terms such as "utilitarianism" or the dreaded "Kant's Categorical Imperative."
 There's really no reason to share such information anyway, since most web searches can provide it handily.